 Apple Search Starts with Siri Search

 In 2012, I wrote about the Apple Siri Patent application.
 The patent I wrote about was Intelligent Automated Assistant.
-In coming out with Siri, an automated assistant, Apple was creating something much more complex than just a search engine.
+In coming out with Siri, an automated assistant, Apple created something much more complex than just a search engine.
 As the patent filing says:

 The Siri patent tells us about the Active Ontology approach that Apple adopted for use with Siri.